StatistikStadtZuerich/zuericssstyle/README.md

 #### Div for Chart Buttons

-The `.ssz-chart-buttons` CSS class can be applied to a `<div>` to create a flexible layout with centered content and a buttom margin, suitable for grouping chart-related buttons.
+The `.ssz-chart-buttons` CSS class can be applied to a `<div>` to create a flexible layout with centered content and a bottom margin, suitable for grouping chart-related buttons.

 Example usage: